cristian-guerrero/legion-go-tricks/README.md

   - recent installations by users indicate that this bug has been resolved on Nobara 38
   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
+- Due to a bug in gamescope, FPS often gets artificially capped by Steam at 144Hz.
+Usually it's 72fps
+  - FPS limiter is also buggy on 144Hz
+  - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-   - You can workaround this issue via setting 60Hz or 144Hz, instructions [here](#fix-72fps-artificial-fps-cap-issue)
+   - You can workaround this issue via setting 60Hz, instructions [here](#force-enable-60hz)
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected
   - the `surround-effect.game` option has a bug where volume cannot be controlled